NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

     }
 }
 ```
 The `SetFullName` method is an extension method designed for objects implementing the `IFamilyMember` interface.
 When invoked, it first retrieves the associated family of the member.
 Assuming the full name is structured as "Last Name, First Name", it parses the `newName` parameter to extract the last and first names accordingly.
 Subsequently, it updates the member's Name property with the extracted first name.
 Additionally, if the associated family exists and its name differs from the extracted last name, it determines the member's gender based on familial relationships and adds the member to the family's collection, specifying the gender and the extracted last name.
 This method effectively manages the synchronization of the full name and family association of a family member.
+Since SetFullName is defined as LensPut, it is essentially the method used to overwrite the result of GetFullName.

 ## Github Tutorial: [here](https://github.com/Cemtk6246/Family2Person)